alextrs/oestandards/README.md

     PROCEDURE internalProcedure:
         FOR EACH bMemberRecord NO-LOCK:
-            IF bMemberRecord.memberDOB LT 01/01/1910 THEN
+            IF bMemberRecord.memberDOB < 01/01/1910 THEN
                 UNDO, THROW NEW Progress.Lang.AppError('Found member with invalid DOB', 1000).
         END.
     END.